Q: Why do we have a Preferred First Name Policy?

 Q: Does the policy allow me to change my legal name?

 You will see them on most internal communications, such as email, MyOswego, advising and class lists, housing lists, and mailroom.
-ID cards will also be affected, with the preferred first name on the front, and the legal name on the back.
+ID cards will also be affected, with the chosen first name on the front, and the legal name on the back.

 Requests are limited to one per academic year.
 See the full policy